JTOne123/GitHubMassUpdater/SourceLinkPRMessageBody.md

-CSProj files have been updated to enable SourceLink in your nuget.
+CSProj files have been updated to enable SourceLink in your nuget
 ---

 *[This pull request was created with an automated workflow]*